UKPLab/emnlp2017-relation-extraction/README.md

 ## Relation extraction on an open-domain knowledge base

-Accompanying code for our EMNLP 2017 paper providing the code to replicate the experiments and the pre-trained models.
+Accompanying repository for our **EMNLP 2017 paper**.
+It contains the code to replicate the experiments and the pre-trained models for sentence-level relation extraction.

-This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.
+> This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.

 Please use the following citation: